Once upon a time, long long ago, people who couldn’t (or didn’t want to) drive had limited transportation options.

-MAKE IT EASIER FOR YOUR DRIVER TO FIND YOU
+DO MAKE IT EASIER FOR YOUR DRIVER TO FIND YOU

 Sometimes, it’s difficult for drivers to locate their passengers, especially when its dark outside.
 If you’re being picked up in a residential neighborhood, be sure to turn on your porch light so your driver can see your house number.

-BE COURTEOUS TO YOUR DRIVER
+DO BE COURTEOUS TO YOUR DRIVER

 Although this should be common sense, I think it bears mentioning.